How to Shampoo Your Carpets, Including a Troubleshooting Guide

 Whether you have your own machine, or are using a rental model, it is very important to know what the machine does, and how it operates.

-Obviously, the three main components of a shampoo machine are the two water tanks, (one for clean water; one to hold the dirty water; see photo at top of article), and the smaller tank for the shampoo solution.
+The three main components of a shampoo machine are the two water tanks, (one for clean water; one to hold the dirty water; see photo above), and the smaller tank for the shampoo solution.
 (Some smaller machines, intended for spot-cleaning little spills may have the shampoo simply added to the fresh water tank, instead of a separate tank.)

 As the dirty water is picked up, it is stored in a dedicated tank, which will be equipped in most cases with a float valve.
 When it is full, the float rises, shutting off the suction.
 When this happens, the pitch of the motor will change very noticeably, and it is time to shut off and unplug the machine, empty the dirty water and start again.
-At this time, it is also very likely that the clean water will also need to be refilled.
+At this time, it is also very likely that the clean water tank will need refilling.

 Never, ever, under any circumstances, cut the grounding prong from a power cord!
 That is a dangerous thing to do, and can damage the appliance, or cause electric shock, or even short-circuit and cause a fire.